 3. Scandinavian Spas

 Although there isn’t a specific timeframe, most people can spend an average of two to four hours in the spa.
 Most spa locations also accompany the spa experience with a traditional Scandinavian massage.
-The entire experience is worthwhile and features some of the most breathtaking views in all of the world.
+The entire experience is worthwhile and features some of the world’s most breathtaking views.

 4. Swedish Massage